Riverview Hospital Artifact Collection

 The Riverview Hospital Artifact Collection was originally compiled by staff and former staff of the Riverview Hospital.
 A staff committee started collecting historical artifacts from the institution in the 1980s.
 The group was officially incorporated as the Riverview Hospital Historical Society in 1997.
 They collected equipment, furniture, objects and documents to preserve and share the story of the hospital, its staff and its patients.

-Artifacts from the collection were transferred to the City of Coquitlam after the hospital closed in 2012.
+When the hospital closed in 2012, the City became the custodians of a collection of artifacts collected by the Riverview Hospital Historical Society.
+This collection of artifacts is a valuable historical resource that documents a century of mental health services in Coquitlam.
 Many of the historical documents and photographs were transferred to the City of Coquitlam Archives.
 Documents determined to be the property of the Provincial government were transferred to the Royal BC Museum.

 View All